-Students learn skills for orientation and mobility (O&M) to help them become aware of their surroundings and have the ability to move around independently.
+Students learn skills for orientation and mobility (O&M) to become aware of their surroundings and move around independently.

 MDE-LIO O&M Resources

 This document provides appropriate O&M goals for use in a student’s individualized education program (IEP).
 It also includes tables for tracking progress on each goal.

 This tool provides information on conducting essential assessments for students who are Blind/Visually Impaired during the COVID-19 pandemic, including O&M assessments.

 Orientation and Mobility SRS [PDF]

 The severity rating scale supports consistency in determining service delivery times for students who are Blind or Visually Impaired.
 Use the scale to establish how often a particular service should be delivered to a student.